The US Grout Story

 Better: a properly formulated grout, designed to flow where other can’t.
 That’s what you get with US Grout products.

 US Grout’s efforts to expand the application boundaries of our cementitious grout in a wider variety of soil types have led to the development of a flexible cementitious grout type—US Grout Ultrafine VX.
 Utilizing a variable-dose liquid superplasticizer (as an accelerant and dispersant), the effective rheology of Ultrafine VX can be field-adjusted, as determined by the project engineer, to work with the project-present soil type(s).

-Our type VX grout was first publicly demonstrated at the 2013 Geotechnical Grouting Conference held at the Colorado School of Mines in Golden, Colorado.
+Our type VX grout was first publicly demonstrated at the 2013 Geotechnical Grouting Conference.
 Injected into a very fine colloidal silica sand, US Grout Ultrafine VX excelled in the tests.
 Using a standard 2 to 1 water/grout ratio, our type VX charged up the 60-inch sand-filled column in an unheard-of 80 seconds.
 The PSI at the pump was only at an eight when our suspended-particle grout hit the top (test allows for up to 10 psi and time allowance is 20 minutes).
 No other cementitious grout being demonstrated/tested that day came close…not even when adjusted to a more favorable grout/water ratio.